graciousru/graciousru/README.md

 Recent Graduate
 ---------------

 I studied Computer Science at Florida Atlantic University and received my Bachelor of Science.
-I am looking to start my career in Tech as a Front-end developer and expand as I learn more.
+I am looking to start my career in Tech.

 *   🌍  I'm based in Miami, Florida.
 *   ✉️  You can contact me at [jbethlyn10@gmail.com](mailto:jbethlyn10@gmail.com)